norakmo/SipFinder/README.md

 - The **utils** folder contains code that is used several times in the projects. _ApiRequests_ holds requests that are used to fetch data from the REST API. _Types_ contains descriptions of the different interfaces that are used in the project.

 - The **test** folder holds the different test files and a setup file for testing.
 The test folder contains a more thorough README that explains the tests.

+## REST API

+We have used the Cocktail DB (https://www.thecocktaildb.com/api.php) as our REST API.

+We have used TanStack with the method ensureQueryData() when sending requests to the REST API.
+This method first checks the query cache and only sends a request if the data is not found.
+By doing this we avoid sending unnecessary requests.

 ## Responsive design